 Peabody Elementary School is a public elementary school in Centennial.
-416 students attend Peabody Elementary School and identify as White, non-Hispanic; Multiracial; and Asian/Pacific Islander.
-22% of the 416 students here get reduced lunch prices.
+416 students attend Peabody Elementary School and identify mostly as White, non-Hispanic; Multiracial; and Asian/Pacific Islander.
+22% of the 416 students here are paying reduced lunch prices.
 The student to teacher ratio at Peabody Elementary School is 16:1.
 Sandburg Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture

 - P.E. classes

 |Students eligible for free or reduced-price lunch program||22%||16%|

 This school is fantastic.
 I have 2 kids here.
 Great teachers.
 Great instruction.
 Great class size.

 We love Peabody!
 It's a great school I have two children there.
 They are both very happy adjusted and get an excellent level of attention and dedication from their teachers.
 I really like the setting too.
 It's a good education without the politics and high-brow individuals that seem to come along with highly ranked schools.
 I've got nothing but good things to say - I'm glad to be a part of this school.